EduardoHdzF/OrreryWebApp/README.md

 	- Noriega Rodríguez Marcos Julián.

 Welcome to our submission for the 2024 NASA Space Apps Challenge!
+Before trying our project please keep in mind it may take some time to load.

 ### [Click for the Live Demo](https://eduardohdzf.github.io/OrreryWebApp/)